ColdFusionShare/Prusa-MK3-Printer-External-Electronics/README.md

-# PrusaExternalElectronis
+# Prusa External Electronics
-Project to enable moving PSU, EINSY, and LCD out of your enclosure.
+A project to enable moving PSU, EINSY, and LCD out of your enclosure.